mhallin79/lillen/guides/hoses-and-cables.md

 ## Storage
-All hose and cable carrier bags are stored inside the right side rear storage compartment togheter with the weatherproof 15A to 10A power adaptor.
+All water hose and power cable carrier bags are stored inside the right side rear storage compartment togheter with the weatherproof 15A to 10A power adaptor.

 ![hose-and-cable-bag-storage](images/hose-and-cable-bag-storage.jpg)